 - Prepare a clean area to set up your supplies, such as your kitchen table.
-Don’t disconnect your pump in the bathroom.
+Do not disconnect your pump in the bathroom.

-- A heavy plastic container with a screw-on top (such as a plastic coffee container).
-Label the container “Chemotherapy”.
+- A hard plastic container with a lid (such as a Tupperware® container).
+Label it “Chemotherapy.”

-- Make sure the container is strong enough that needles can’t poke through the sides.
+- Make sure the container is strong enough that needles cannot poke through the sides.

 - Clean your hands well with soap and water or an alcohol-based hand sanitizer.

 - Open the gauze pad and take it out of its wrapper.
 Set it down on your clean workspace.

 - Get your normal saline syringe ready.
 To do this:

 - Pick up the normal saline syringe.
 Hold it with the tip facing up.

 - Loosen the cap, but do not take it off.

 - Pull the plunger back slightly.
 Then, gently press it upward to push any air out of the syringe.